424 Area Code Scam Report

 Not all 424 scam calls run the same playbook.
 The FTC categorizes complaints by subject, and the automation rate (robocall percentage) reveals which scams are run by machines versus live callers.

-Reducing your debt (credit cards, mortgage, student loans) scams have the highest automation rate at 74.1%, meaning 7 out of 10 calls are robots.
-Calls pretending to be government, businesses, or family and friends follows at 65.3%.
+Warranties & protection plans scams have the highest automation rate at 83.1%, meaning 8 out of 10 calls are robots.
+Energy, solar, & utilities follows at 77.7%.
 If your phone rings from a 424 number and you hear a recorded message about debt, tech support, or a government agency, it is almost certainly spoofed.

 Calls pretending to be government, businesses, or family and friends